-Pikkolo isn't a fab.
-They don't make bare boards.
-What they do is assembly — taking a bare PCB and populating it with real components.
-Your choice of where the bare board comes from (Trace can hand it off to a fab partner on your behalf, Pikkolo can source it for you from a US fab they work with, or you can ship your own).
-Pikkolo handles everything from the moment that bare board lands at their facility: BOM sourcing from DigiKey, Mouser, and Arrow; kitting; SMT assembly; AOI; final inspection; boxing.
+Pikkolo's core is assembly -- taking a bare PCB and populating it with real components.
+They now also offer US-based PCB fabrication (beta), so they can handle the full pipeline from bare board to assembled product under one roof.
+Your choice of where the bare board comes from: Pikkolo can fabricate it in-house, Trace can hand it off to a fab partner on your behalf, or you can ship your own.
+Pikkolo handles everything from there: BOM sourcing from DigiKey, Mouser, and Arrow; kitting; laser-cut stainless steel stencils for every job; SMT assembly on custom snap-in trays; AOI; final inspection; boxing.
+Boards can ship in as little as 24 hours.

 Why Pikkolo